ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/vxworks-6-kernel.txt

 *********************************************************************************

 |caution|
-  Loading separate DKMs is not recommended by PrismTech.
+  Loading separate DKMs is not recommended by ADLINK.

 |info| |cpp|
   *NOTE:* There are no C++ examples provided for the AppOnly style and there is no